abdullah8a0/profemon/writeups/week4.md

 ### Present Profeball example with electronics plates mounted inside and wiring to modules.
 Try to get the second one done barring issues with the 3D printer filament getting tangled in the middle of the night >:(
 ![Assembled Profeball Tour](https://www.youtube.com/watch?v=zVC25HnnGds)

 Unfortunately the second one hasn't been assembled, although all the parts are printed and plates are laser cut.
+I did indeed have issues with the filament getting tangled in the middle of the night and coming in in the morning to a spagetti mess of filament.

-I only had one ESP since my teammates needed theirs to test still, and it took a few hours to put together the first profeball between the snipping and soldering.
+I also only had one ESP since my teammates needed theirs to test still, and it took a few hours to put together the first profeball between the snipping and soldering.
 I assume the second one would go faster now that I have had trial and error.

 ![Parts for Both Profeballs](https://imgur.com/a/B2M47RF)